zgstumpf/ratemyresume/README.md

 1. Run `docker-compose up`

 1. In a browser, search [http://localhost:8000/](http://localhost:8000/).
 (The terminal output may give a different URL - ignore it.)

+Most errors should appear in the same terminal you ran `docker-compose up` in, but sometimes errors are only viewable in Docker Desktop (Containers -> ratemyresume).
+If the app fails to start, check there.

 Any changes you make to most files will automatically trigger page reloads.
 If you edit files in a `static` directory, you need to manually refresh the page to see the changes.
 If that doesn't work, **hard reload** the page.